BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 <hr/>

 <p>
-    The French author Marcel Proust published his monumental 1,267,06-word novel, <i>In Search of Lost Time (À la recherche du temps perdu)</i> in installments between 1913 and 1927.⁷
+    The French author Marcel Proust published his monumental 1,267,069-word novel, <i>In Search of Lost Time (À la recherche du temps perdu)</i> in installments between 1913 and 1927.⁷
-    In the novel, the narrator, a thinly disguised version of Proust himself, searches for "lost time".⁸ In other words, he tries to answer the question: can you reclaim the time you feel you've "lost" in life?⁸
+    In the novel, the narrator, a thinly disguised version of Proust himself, searches for "lost time".⁸ In other words, he tries to answer the question: how can you reclaim the time you feel you've "lost" in life?⁸
 </p>

 <p>